OSGeo/gdal/gdal/doc/source/user/configoptions.rst

 on all platforms, and are evaluated at runtime.
 They can be set programmatically, by commandline switches or in the environment by the user.

-Configuration optoins are normally used to alter the default behavior of GDAL/OGR drivers and in some cases the GDAL/OGR core.
+Configuration options are normally used to alter the default behavior of GDAL/OGR drivers and in some cases the GDAL/OGR core.
 They are essentially global variables the user can set.